Shopify vs Squarespace (2017) - A Comparison Review

 If you use a third party payment gateway to process your credit card transactions (more on these below), in addition to whatever transaction charges are made by that gateway, you will pay Shopify 2% of the transaction on the 'Shopify Lite' and 'Basic Shopify' plans, 1% on 'Shopify' and 0.5% on the 'Advanced Shopify' plan.

 With Squarespace, transaction fees are applied to their 'Personal' and 'Business' plans - 3% and 2% respectively.
-In terms of the the credit card fees, the rate is determined by Stripe based on what country you are selling from or to - in the UK it's 1.4% + 20p for European cards, and 2.9% + 20p for non-European cards, for example.
+In terms of the the credit card fees, the rate is determined by Stripe based on what country you are selling from or to - for example, in the UK it's 1.4% + 20p for European cards (for now at least; let's see what happens after Brexit...) and 2.9% + 20p for non-European cards.

 Oddly, on the face of it, when using Squarespace, it seems as though you can use Stripe from more countries than with Shopify.
 Shopify state that you can only use Stripe as your payment gateway if you are selling from United States, Puerto Rico, Canada, the United Kingdom, Ireland, and Australia.
 Shopify users elsewhere will need to use a different payment gateway - the good news is that 70+ integrate with Shopify (more details on payment gateways below).